-Ian Bennett, Communications Specialist ian.bennett25@uga.edu
+DaraMonifah Cooper, Communications Specialist daramonifah.cooper@uga.edu

-Ian Bennett promotes the SSARE program through the development of press releases on funded project results and regional publications, and by traveling to conferences, workshops, field days and other events as a SARE representative.
+DaraMonifah Cooper promotes the SSARE program through the development of press releases on funded project results and regional publications, and by traveling to conferences, workshops, field days and other events as a SARE representative.
 The Communications Specialist also maintains the SSARE website, develops social media strategies, and produces video resources.
 The Communications Specialist also works with regional and national staff on educational and outreach efforts.